verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

-The weight of the font.
+The PostScript name of the font.
+The value may be empty.

 </div>